openvinotoolkit/openvino/docs/notebooks/convert-to-openvino-with-output.rst

 .. parsed-literal::

-    2024-09-23 23:54:09.260359: W tensorflow/core/common_runtime/gpu/gpu_device.cc:1956] Cannot dlopen some GPU libraries.
+    2024-10-07 23:35:26.468759: W tensorflow/core/common_runtime/gpu/gpu_device.cc:1956] Cannot dlopen some GPU libraries.
 Please make sure the missing libraries mentioned above are installed properly if you would like to use GPU.
 Follow the guide at https://www.tensorflow.org/install/gpu for how to download and setup the required libraries for your platform.
     Skipping registering GPU devices...

 Migration from Legacy conversion API
 ------------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 In the 2023.1 OpenVINO release OpenVINO Model Conversion API was introduced with the corresponding Python API: ``openvino.convert_model``